I am reposting these chapters. As I began to reread this with the intent upon finishing, there were errors that I could not overlook.

 "What do you mean, 'why'?
 I love him."

-"But, but you hot!
+"But, but you're hot!
 You could have anyone you wanted!" he exclaimed.

 "I have who I wanted," she replied.

-Just then the music stopped and they were dismissed.
-Samaria walked up to Snape and stood, waiting for the complaints she knew were to come.
-And they did.
+Just then the music stopped, and they switched partners.
+Samaria partnered up with several students.
+After the hour had passed, they were all dismissed.
+She walked up to join Severus by the wall, and waited for the complaints she knew were coming.

 "This is a waste of time.
 I don't see why they made us do this unnecessary work," he growled.

 "Oh, it wasn't that bad, surely?
-You really hate dancing with me so?" she teased.
+You really hate dancing with me so much?" she teased.

 He glared at her, "You know perfectly what I mean.
-If we must have a ball it should be up to the student to learn the dance, not the teachers."
+If we must have a ball then it should be up to the students to learn the dance, not the teachers."

 "Humph.
 It didn't kill you.
 And besides, I had an interesting conversation with Draco."

-She looked up at him (she only came to his shoulder), "There's a rumor going around that we're, um… what was the word he used?
+She looked up at him, "There's a rumor going around that we're, um… what was the word he used?
 Um… shagging.
 That we were shagging."